Frozen String Literals and Immutability in Ruby

 greeting << " world" # FrozenError: can't modify frozen String

 Without the pragma, Ruby allocates a new String object each time it encounters a literal.
-Even if two literals contain the same text, they’re separate objects with different object IDs:
+Even if two literals contain the same text, they are separate objects with different object IDs.
+This means every loop iteration, every method call, and every template render that touches a string literal creates a new allocation for the garbage collector to track:

 # without frozen_string_literal